UFC Fight Night: Lawler vs. Dos Anjos: Predictions & Analysis

 A few statistical edges stand out.
 Chirico throws significantly more leather — a 1.2 sig. strike per minute gap.
 Chirico is far more active with takedowns, averaging 0.6 more per 15 minutes.
 Chirico has tighter striking defense, making opponents miss more often.

-**The Pick: Alessio Di Chirico over Oluwale Bamgbose.** The model gives Chirico a slight nod at 63% — this could easily go either way.
-Notably, the betting market has Chirico at 54% implied while our model sees 63% — a 9-point disagreement that could signal value.
+The Pick: Alessio Di Chirico over Oluwale Bamgbose.
+We're leaning Chirico here at 69%, a solid but not overwhelming edge.
+Notably, the betting market has Chirico at 54% implied while our model sees 69% — a 15-point disagreement that could signal value.

 Jordan Mein vs Erick Silva